iodigital-com/SecretSanta/README.md

 The tool sends out e-mail.
 By default it passes mail to localhost for delivery.
 It's up to you what you do with that.
 You can configure a relay in app/config/parameters.yml if you want.

+Run the tests with:

+    cd htdocs
+    phpunit -c app